icerpc/hello/README.md

 ## Running the server using Docker

 The `hello` server is available as a Docker image on [Docker Hub](https://hub.docker.com/r/icerpc/hello).
 The server requires TLS certificates to run, so you will need to provide the server certificate and private key.
-Certificates can be obtained using a service like [Let's Encrypt](https://letsencrypt.org/).
-This repository also contains a set of self-signed [certificates](./certs) that can be used for testing purposes.
+This repository contains a set of self-signed [certificates](./certs) that can be used for testing purposes.

+The default server certificate and private key paths are `/certs/server_cert.pem` and `/certs/server_key.pem` respectively.
+These paths can be overridden using the `SERVER_CERT` and `SERVER_KEY` environment variables.

 ### Docker CLI